jdotrjs/phaser-guides/Basics/Part3.md

 }
 ```

-Using functions we can directly tie an actions to its implementations.
+Using functions we can directly tie an action to its implementation.
 It's
 easier to trace code and in the event we want to switch to a typesafe
-javascript stack there are fewer tricks that need to be accomplished to do so.
+javascript stack we'll need fewer tricks to do it.

 A downside here is that we've now tightly coupled our scenes together and
-changes in one may require corresponding updates in other, non obvious, places.
+changes in one may require corresponding updates to other, non obvious, places.
 Without tooling in place to catch this it's entirely possible that a "simple"
 refactor to clean up your UI scene could totally break your game and it
 wouldn't be obvious until you tried to test that action.